michaelmayer-hpe/Labs/Docker/README.md

 ```
 ### RHEL installation

 If you work on a RHEL 7 environment for the Lab, you may want to use yum to do the installation of Docker with all its dependencies.
-Add the repo provided by the Docker project (which is requiring 7.2 at least):
+Add the repo provided by the Docker project (which is requiring 7.2 at least, but not by CentOS if you use that variant):

 `#` **`cat > /etc/yum.repos.d/docker.repo << EOF`**
 ```none